 NordVPN also works with Amazon Prime, DAZN, Disney+, Hulu, and many others.
 Of particular note is the fact that NordVPN works with BBC iPlayer.
 Fewer and fewer VPNs are capable of getting past their geo-blocking software.

 One thing you should keep in mind when it comes to streaming geo-blocked services.
 There is a constant battle between VPNs and streaming services.
 Even NordVPN can't guarantee that the server you used to stream your favorite show yesterday, will still work today.
 If you do run into this kind of problem, you should contact NordVPN Support using their 24/7 live chat.
 They can tell you in a flash which servers are working at any given time.

 When it comes to torrent support (P2P support) NordVPN is also a winner.
 The key characteristics a VPN must have to be good for torrenting are:

 - High download speeds

-To be safe when downloading content, you need a VPN that will not leak your IP address or DNS requests (also known as DNS queries) outside the encrypted VPN tunnel.
-Content publishers monitor torrent traffic to collect the IP addresses of people connected to the torrent swarms that carry their content.
+To be safe when downloading content, you need a VPN that will not leak your IP address or DNS requests (also known as DNS queries) outside the secure VPN tunnel.
+Content publishers monitor torrent traffic to collect the addresses of people connected to the torrent swarms that carry their content.
 They then use this information to try to identify people illegally downloading their content and prosecute them.

 Using NordVPN while torrenting and downloading protects you because the VPN server you connect to replaces your address with its own, meaning there is no way for anyone to identify you.
 NordVPN offers a large number of specialized P2P servers that are optimized for fast and secure file sharing.
-As one of the fastest and most secure VPN services in the world, NordVPN is ideal for torrenting and P2P file sharing.
+As one of the fastest and most secure VPNs in the world, NordVPN is ideal for torrenting and P2P file sharing.

 Lightning-fast connections with WireGuard (NordLynx)